webdriverio-community/wdio-electron-service/docs/window-management.md

 ## What It Does

-- Automatically detects and switches to the active window
+- Automatically detects and switches to the active window when window was switched
 - Handles multiple windows seamlessly
 - Works with both single and multi-remote browser instances
 - Supports common scenarios like splash screens and popups